ipni/go-indexer-core/README.md

 [![Coverage Status](https://codecov.io/gh/filecoin-project/go-indexer-core/branch/main/graph/badge.svg)](https://codecov.io/gh/filecoin-project/go-indexer-core/branch/main)
 > Storage specialized for indexing provider content

-This is a storage system for storing and retrieving the mapping of content multihashes to provider data.
-It is optimized for storing large numbers of multihashes mapping to relatively few provider data objects.
-Provider data describes the providers of content referenced by a multihash and information on how to retrieve that content from the providers.
-The data to store is given as a provider value object and a set of multihashes that are provided by that provider using that value object.
-Data is retrieved by using a multihash to lookup the provider value objects.
-Provider data can be updated and removed independent of the multihashes that map to it.
+The indexer-core is a key-value store that is optimized for storing large numbers of multihashes mapping to relatively few provider data objects.
+A multihash (CID without codec) uniquely identifies a piece of content, and the provider data describes where and how to retrieve the content.

+Content is indexed by giving a provider data object (the value) and a set of multihashes (keys) that map to that value.
+Typically, the provider value represents a storage deal and the multihash keys are content stored within that deal.
+To subsequently retrieve a provider value, the indexer-core is given a multihash key to lookup.

+Provider data can be updated and removed independently from the multihashes that map to it.
+Provider data is uniquely identified by a provider ID and a context ID.
+The context ID is given to the indexer core as part of the provider data value.
+When a provider data object is updated, all subsequent multihash queries will return the new value for that data whether the queries are cached or not.

+This indexer-core is the component of an indexer that provides data storage and retrieval for content index data.
+An indexer must also supply all the service functionality necessary to create an indexing service, which is not included in the indexer-core component.

 ### Configurable Cache
 An integrated cache is included to aid in fast index lookups.
+By default the cache is configured as a retrieval cache, meaning that items are only stored in the cache when index data is looked up, and will speed up repeated lookups of the same data.
 The cache can be optionally disabled, and its size is configurable.
-The cache interface allows other cache implementations to be used.
+The cache interface allows alternative cache implementations to be used if desired.

 See Usage Example for details.